A Full 2022 Local's Guide to All Things Boulder, Colorado

 Things to Do (Outdoors)

 As we've said, Boulder is an epic place to fill your soul with some amazing outdoor experiences.
 We are avid hikers, but Boulder offers just about everything outdoorsy from rock climbing, bouldering (how appropriate), a nearby ski resort, whitewater rafting, and Rocky Mountain National Park.
 Beyond outdoor sports, the town has some beautiful places to wander outside, shop, and people watch.
-A couple of general activities that are popular are Boulder brew tours and Boulder walking tours.
+Other activities that are popular are Boulder brew tours and Boulder walking tours.
 Here are our top-rated things to do in the great outdoors in and around Boulder.

 If you don't visit Chautauqua Park, you'd be missing out on the single most exciting landmark in the city.
 Boulder's iconic Flatirons are striking angled rocks that make up a portion of Boulder's foothills.
-Throughout town, you'll usually have a view of the Flatirons to the west and you'll notice the rocks being used in a ton of logos and branding around town.
+Throughout town, you'll often have a view of the Flatirons to the west and you'll notice the rocks are used in a ton of logos and branding around town.
 There are dozens of choices for hiking trails that take off at the Chautauqua Trailhead.
 Parking can be a bit tough since this is a well-used park ($2.50 per hour on weekends and holidays), but there's plenty of street parking available if the lot is full.
 Our favorite trail is a 2.5-mile loop called the 1st/2nd Flatirons Loop.
 Although short, the elevation gain is significant and you'll feel your legs burning as you climb over rocks on your way to the lookout.

 Boulder Creek Path and the Boulder Canyon